 - Ferry Access to the Statue of Liberty and Ellis Island: giving you the chance to explore Liberty and Ellis Islands, you get a round-trip ferry ride, an audio tour on each island and also entry to the Ellis Island Immigration Museum. – OR – Circle Line Sightseeing Cruises: this company offers a number of different cruises allowing you to experience as much of New York City as possible.
 With the NY CityPASS you can choose from the Harbour Lights cruise, Liberty cruise or Landmark cruise, or a ride on the speedboat, the BEAST.

 - 9/11 Memorial and Museum: this museum houses artifacts examining the events of 9/11 and the impact it had – and continues to have – on the United States.
 The memorial gives you the opportunity to pay your respects to those who lost their lives on that fateful day. – OR – Intrepid Sea, Air and Space Museum: if you’re interested in American military and maritime history, this museum is a good choice.
 The admission gives you access to Growler, the only American guided submarine open to the public, and the Space Shuttle Pavilion, the prototype NASA orbiter which paved the way for the country’s successful space shuttle program.

 The New York C3 Pass

 The NY C3 Pass gives you all the same options as the NYC CityPASS plus Hornblower Sightseeing Cruises.
 You get the choice of their one-hour International Sightseeing cruise or their two-hour Alive After Five Happy Hour cruise.
-Both cruises give you the chance to see the Statue of Liberty, Ellis Island, Brooklyn Bridge, and the Manhattan Skyline, and much more.
+Both cruises give you the chance to see the Statue of Liberty, Ellis Island, Brooklyn Bridge (you’ll want to walk across the Brooklyn Bridge later), and the Manhattan Skyline, and much more.

 How CityPASS Works